 The program is set up so you can complete the certificate or major with only three extra courses if you design your major plan of study and your certificate or minor plan of study together.
 Typically students add three to five courses to complete the certificate successfully, depending on when they begin.
 Many students will have completed some of the courses or will have to complete them for another major on campus, thus reducing the courses they must add to their schedule.

 How long does it take to complete the program?

-The Leadership Studies Program is different than other leadership opportunities on campus because it is an academic program.
-Students take academic courses to develop their leadership skills.
+The Leadership Studies Program is different from other leadership opportunities on campus because it is an academic program.
+Students in the program take academic courses to develop their leadership skills.
 Other episodic campus opportunities, like retreats, speakers or workshops, are great one-time experiences.
 Students participating in the Leadership Studies Program study leadership across multiple semesters and with some of the same students across multiple classes.
 The courses and experiences offered through the Leadership Studies Program provide multiple years of rich, developmental experiences.
 This higher level of commitment and deeper learning through courses is recognized on students’ transcripts and should be included by students on their resumes.